gbarkerz/MobileGridGames/README.md

 When the game is run, a 4x4 grid of squares appears, with 15 of those squares occupied with an movable element, and 1 square being empty.
 When a square is tapped, if it is adjacent to the empty square, the tapped square moves into the empty square.
 The space where the tapped square was then becomes the empty square.
 The aim is to arrange all the squares in a sorted order, leaving the empty square in the bottom right corner of the grid.

+***Tip: Don't use a swipe gesture to move a square.
+Support for swipe gestures has yet to be added to the game.***

+***Tip: Don't tap on the empty square.
+Instead tap on the squares next to the empty square.***

-If the game setting to have numbers shown on the square is on, then a number is shown in the top left corner of the squares.
-The sorted order is for the numbers to start at 1, and increases from left to right then top to bottom.
+When the game first runs, the setting to have numbers shown on squares is on, and the settings to have pictures shown on the squares is off.
+This means a number is shown in the top left corner of the squares.
+When the squares are sorted, the square showing number 1 is at the top left of the grid, and the numbers increase from left to right then top to bottom.

+**Tip: Practice moving numbered squares around before changing the setting to have a picture shown on the squares.

-If the game setting to have a picture shown on the squares is on, then a single picture is shown across all the squares.
+When the game setting to have a picture shown on the squares is on, then a single picture is shown across all the squares.
 The sections of the picture will appear jumbled until the squares are arranged in their sorted order.

 The following image shows the game showing ordered squares in the grid, with a number between 1 and 15 shown on the squares.